zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

                 - **Decision Flow**
                 - Estimating stage of Completion
                 - Approach(6 Steps)
+              - IAS 16: Property, Plant and Equipment
+                - IFRS 5
+                - Initial Recognition/classification
+                - Initial valuation
+                  - Include in initial valuation(Dr Non-current asset)
+                    - Transaction costs on purchase, eg legal fees
+                    - Borrowing costs incurred, if this is the policy under IAS 23
+                    - Inwards delivery costs
+                    - Import duties, irrecoverable purchase taxes
+                    - NPV of unavoidable future decomissioning costs under IAS 37
+                    - ...
+                  - Exclude from initial valuation(Dr Expenses)
+                    - Training costs
+                    - Initial inefficiencies and losses during "run in"
+                    - Administration or general overhead costs
+                    - Costs giving benefit for one year or less only
+                    - Any costs due to abnormal losses in purchases, delivery or production as they will not enhance earning capacity
+                    - ...
+                - Write-off period
+                - Impairments
+                - Revaluation
+                - Enhancements
               - IAS 18: Revenue
                 - _?
                   - amortized cost